The Snow Queen (Vinge novel)

 The Snow Queen is a 1980 science fiction novel by American writer Joan D. Vinge.
 It won the Hugo Award for Best Novel in 1981, and was also nominated for the Nebula Award for Best Novel in 1981.

 Based on the 1844 fairy tale of the same name by Hans Christian Andersen, The Snow Queen takes place on a mostly oceanic planet called Tiamat.
 Tiamat's suns orbit a black hole, which facilitates interstellar wormhole travel and connects Tiamat to the rest of the civilized galaxy (the "Hegemony", the remnants of a fallen Galactic Empire).

+The Snow Queen was influenced by the poet Robert Graves' 1948 study of mythology, The White Goddess.

 Premise

 The Galactic Empire, which once ruled large portions of the galaxy, fell into decay millennia ago.
 A small remnant of this Old Empire coalesces into a group of seven planets known as the Hegemony.
 Though the Hegemony has large-scale interstellar travel and high technology, it has not yet returned to the Empire's level of technological prowess.

 Tiamat is an oceanic planet, accessible to the Hegemony only through wormhole travel.
 It orbits a double-star system impacted by a third stellar companion, the Summer Star, that destabilizes the "Black Gate" every 150 years.
 When the Black Gate is closed, no offworld travelers are able to reach Tiamat for more than a century.
 And any Tiamatan citizen who makes it offworld is considered proscribed and permanently exiled from their homeworld.
 The residents of Tiamat are split into two clans: "Winters", who advocate technological progress and trade with offworlders, and "Summers", who depend on their folk traditions and rigid social distinctions for survival.
 Both cultures are matriarchal and every 150 years, control of Tiamat's government switches between Winter rule and Summer rule via the ritual execution of the sovereign ruler - a "Snow Queen" in Winter, a "Summer Queen" in Summer.
 This is celebrated in a world wide multi-day festival known as the Change and culminates in a hedonistic Mask Night.
 Children conceived during this festival are known as merry-be-gots and are considered lucky.

 The Hegemony's interest in Tiamat lies in mers, a species of sea-dwelling creatures whose blood contains a smartmatter virus that halts the aging process.
 Mers are hunted as frequently as possible during the Winter years.
 The "water of life" produced from their blood allows for virtual immortality.
 A single Snow Queen reigns for the entire 150-year season by taking the water of life daily.
 She reigns in Carbuncle, the only city on the planet, itself a relic of the Old Empire functioning through the cold of High Winter and the melting waters and heat of High Summer.
 During Winter rule, offworlders bring technology to Tiamat in exchange for the water of life.
 At the end of Winter, they leave Tiamat and destroy all high technology, leaving Summers to rule under an agrarian lifestyle.
 In this way, they exploit Tiamat and prevent it from developing the technology to rebel.